gfMateus99/Master_Thesis/README.md

 ## Organization of this repository

 ### Interpretable Models
-Code developed to run the interpretable models.

 - code1

 ### Baseline Models
-Code developed to run the baseline models used in this master thesis.

 - **Exponential Smoothing -** [Baseline_Models-ExponentialSmoothing.py]
 - **Long short-term memory (LSTM) -** [Baseline_Models-LSTM.py]